Some posts contain compensated links. Please read this disclaimer for more info.

 Sneak Into Bulgaria’s Headquarter Of Communism

 This place is Bulgaria’s Area 51 — except it is abandoned and free to explore if you can find a way in!
 The Buzludzha Monument is atop a mountain in the center of Bulgaria and was the former headquarters of the Bulgarian Communist Party.
-Nowadays, though, it is just a crumbling remembrance of Bulgaria’s dark past and an oversized concrete building that is pretty creepy to explore.
+It is now just a crumbling remembrance of Bulgaria’s dark past and an oversized concrete building that is pretty creepy to explore.

 Until the collapse of Communism in Bulgaria in the 1980s, it was one of the most important buildings in the country, but now it has been officially closed and abandoned ever since.